 TIP: More live music can be enjoyed in the open air just across the Delaware River from Philadelphia at the BB&T Pavilion in Camden, New Jersey, whose summer lineup includes Luke Bryan, Jimmy Buffet, and Alanis Morissette.

 Connect with Philadelphia’s performing arts community in-person and online

 Philadelphia’s summer calendar is filled with new productions from top performing arts organizations, including a series of in-person concerts and new digital offerings.
 The Philadelphia Orchestra will continue its all-digital season with performances hosted on their Digital Stage as well as new editions in their Our City, Your Orchestra series of small ensemble performances hosted at Philadelphia businesses and attractions.
-Opera Philadelphia’s 2021-22 season begins in August with Rossini’s Amici e Rivali, performed live in-person at the Mann Center for the Performing Arts.
+Opera Philadelphia preludes their 2021-22 season on August 26 with An Evening of Vocal Fireworks: Amici e Rivali, performed live in-person at the Mann Center for the Performing Arts and capped by a brilliant fireworks display, part of the venue’s Summer Picnic Series.
 The opera company’s Netflix-like Opera Philadelphia Channel will continue to be supported, with new productions and digital premieres of older pieces available to stream throughout the summer.

-Cheer on the Sixers, Union and Phillies as stadiums open up to full capacity
+Cheer on the Union and Phillies as stadiums open up to full capacity

-As of June 11, all stadiums in and around Philadelphia will return to full capacity, allowing fans to once again cheer on the Phillies at Citizens Bank Park and the Sixers at the Wells Fargo Center.
-At Subaru Park in nearby Chester, the Philadelphia Union’s regular season continues throughout the summer.
-Don’t miss the Union’s match against Club América on August 12 at Subaru Park in the Concacaf Champions League.
+All stadiums in and around Philadelphia have return to full capacity, allowing fans to once again cheer on the Phillies at Citizens Bank Park and the Philadelphia Union at Subaru Park in nearby Chester, Pennsylvania.

 Close out the season with a two-day music festival on the Benjamin Franklin Parkway